Portfolio tips product design

 – To work for companies like Nike, Panasonic, Siemens etc.

-– To become be a valuable member of the team and get responsibilities if you are up for it
+– To become be a valuable member of the team and get important work, if you are up for it

 – Very diverse activities and experience all phases of the development process